kekkpel/Editor/README.md

 # Editor
-this is an editor created by me in python
+this is a simple editor created by me in python